 One of my favourites was marzipan.
 Not the stirring for hours to make it, but the part where we mould it into these tiny colourful shapes – flowers, fruits, stars, angels and more.

-Now everyone knows that mass-pav or marzipan is made of a paste of almonds (Marzipan No 1) or cashews (Marzipan No 2) cooked with sugar, egg whites and rose water on a slow fire stirring continuously till it forms a waxy mass.
+Now every East Indian knows that mass-pav or marzipan is made of a paste of almonds (Marzipan No 1) or cashews (Marzipan No 2) cooked with sugar, egg whites and rose water on a slow fire stirring continuously till it forms a waxy mass.
 And then starts the real work of kneading it, putting it into moulds and forming all these amazing shapes.

-On a side note, when I spent those 2 years in the UK studying for my Masters, I tried to find marzipan forms or marzipan moulds one Christmas.
+But on a side note, when I spent those 2 years in the UK studying for my Masters, I tried to find marzipan forms or marzipan moulds one Christmas.
 I went to about 7 or 8 stores before finally giving up on it.
-The only question they kept asking me was, you mean you actually mould the marzipan?
-It seemed like a very strange notion to them. they use it on cakes, but not as shapes by themselves.
+The only question they kept asking me was, “You mean you actually mould the marzipan?”
+It seemed like a very strange notion to them.
 And I went to a couple of famous stores too!
 But no luck.
+Even my friends in the UK use marzipan on cakes, but not as shapes by themselves.

 I’ve since found that Brazil and Portugal make fruit shaped marzipan; parts of Spain like Toledo make animal shaped marzipan; Norway and Denmark make marzipan shaped pigs for Christmas; Belgium and Netherlands use marzipan figures on St. Nick’s eve.
 If you have more info, I’d love to add it here.

-But anyways, back to the East Indian marzipan.
+But anyways, back to the East Indian marzipan that may have been influenced by our Portuguese heritage.
 We mould them and leave them out to dry.
 And every day a few of them quietly vanish.
 Who’s stealing the marzipan and quietly eating them?
 Probably Albert, our friendly ghost.

 East Indian Marzipan Recipe